 Bull: A Bull Market means the economy is growing and means investor confidence and anticipation of market growth.

-Bear: A Bear Market is the opposite, the economy is weakened or expected to weaken.
+Bear: A Bear Market is the opposite; the economy is weakened or expected to weaken.
 The stock market is expected to be lower in the future.

-Pig: A Pig Market is a high risk big score (or big loss) position.
-Pigs are impatient, greedy and emotional towards their investments and only think of themselves.
+Pig: A Pig Market is a big high-risk score (or big loss) position.
+Pigs are impatient, greedy, and emotional towards their investments and only think of themselves.
 Pigs normally get slaughtered.

 If you have a plan based on reality, you are probably not a pig or a chicken.
-It means you have used good, available information and are heading towards your goal.
+It means you have used sound, available information and are heading towards your goal.
 As we age, the goal can also change, from accumulation to income.

-While no one approach makes sense for everyone, using a new financial vehicle called a Fixed Indexed Annuity with an income rider attached really works for many people.
+While no one approach makes sense for everyone, using a new financial vehicle called a Fixed Indexed Annuity with an income rider attached works for many people.
 The annuity provides total protection from any downside movement in the stock market while providing a guaranteed yield in the range of 4% to8% when used as income. (income rider)

-If it is time to take a new approach to some of your important retirement funds, consider this powerful option, then maybe you will no longer be a barnyard animal, you could be soaring like an eagle.
+If it is time to take a new approach to some of your essential retirement funds, consider this powerful option, then maybe you will no longer be a barnyard animal, you could be soaring like an eagle.